whoisyersinia/1.3-and-1.4-Assessment-Libhub/README.md

        </li>
    </ul>

-3. Download latest relase
+4. Download latest release

-4. To run put <code>flask run</code>, and click the link provided to view.
+5. To run put <code>flask run</code>, and click the link provided to view.

 <h3>If cloning repo:</h3>